 Closing the deal when others couldn't

 Versature is a rapidly growing Canadian VoIP service provider.
 The company acknowledges it plays in a very competitive space, albeit one that is ripe for a shake-up of the large, slow-moving incumbents.
 Versature had positioned itself well to be that disruptor, but needed more resources and sought a strategic partner.
-Previously, the company had been through an unsuccessful sale process with another investment bank.
+Previously, the company had been through an unsuccessful sale process with another corporate finance firm.
 A decision was made to work with FirePower after receiving assurances that the firm would be undaunting in casting a wide buyers’ net and additionally, would run a carefully considered sale process.

-Our Investment Banking team played a critical role throughout the letter of intent (LOI) negotiations, bridging differences in terminology and formulas.
+Our team played a critical role throughout the letter of intent (LOI) negotiations, bridging differences in terminology and formulas.
 As Paul Emond, CEO of Versature explains: “The team's execution was impressive, guiding us through the final stage of the process to a successful close within 90 days of signing the LOI.”

 Under new ownership, and with expanded access to capital, Versature is well-positioned to accelerate its growth trajectory in the Canadian market, and collaborate on initiatives within IDT abroad.